-COVID-19 Campus Communications: A dedicated web page on the College website - stevenscollege.edu - includes updates to address COVID-19 throughout the Campus community.
-Please visit our website frequently to learn more.
-You may also email your questions to info@stevenscollege.edu.
+COVID-19 Campus Communications: A dedicated webpage is available on the College's website: that includes updates to address COVID-19 throughout the Campus community: stevenscollege.edu/covid-updates.
+Please visit this webpage frequently to stay up-to-date on COVID-19 information specific to the College.
+Please email any questions to info@stevenscollege.edu.
 You should expect to receive email notifications and should be checking regularly.
-As always, our knowledge and understanding of the COVID-19 virus will continue to evolve, and our policies and plans will be updated as more information becomes available.
+As always, our knowledge and understanding of COVID-19 will continue to evolve, and our policies and plans will be updated as more information becomes available.